giacovecci/mittel/src/content/highlights/tv-news-bidding-farewell-to-scholz-in-style.md

 thumbnail: /uploads/josh-pic-2.jpg
 summary: >-
-  Ahead of the pivotal federal election I provided the necessary local expertise, contacts and production assistance, for exciting and poignant Channel 4 News coverage.
+  Ahead of the pivotal federal election I provided the necessary local expertise, contacts and production assistance, for Channel 4 News trademark exciting and poignant coverage.

-  Together with Matt Frei's team we spanned the worlds of parliamentary politics, societal tension and deep questions about Germany's present and future.

-  And there's still so many more stories to tell!
+  Where is Germany headed?
+See for yourselves!
-linkedFeedSlug: 2025-04-23-bidding-farewell-to-scholzs-government-with-channel-4-news
+linkedFeedSlug: 2025-04-22-february-2025
 ---